afalenski/frl-wordpress/_pages/fsk-lab.md

 install.packages('miniCRAN')
 install.packages('Cairo')

-Besides these three packages, MacOS requires also the XQuartz software which can be obtained at XQuartz http://xquartz.macosforge.org.
+Besides these three packages, MacOS requires also the XQuartz software which can be obtained at <a href="http://xquartz.macosforge.org">http://xquartz.macosforge.org</a>.

 The path to the R folder is: /Library/Frameworks/R.framework/Resources/